Two-thirds of businesses plan to cut the number of payment providers they use

 Although cost-cutting is a top priority, businesses will still pay a premium to protect hard-earned revenue and provide customers more payment choice

-LONDON, 18 OCTOBER 2023 -- A challenging macroeconomic environment is prompting businesses worldwide to cut their supplier list, with payment service providers (PSPs) in the crosshairs.
+NEW YORK AND LONDON, OCTOBER 18 2023 -- A challenging macroeconomic environment is prompting businesses worldwide to cut their supplier list, with payment service providers (PSPs) in the crosshairs.

-Two-thirds (66%) of businesses in a five-market survey across the UK, US, and Eurozone say they are looking to consolidate the number of PSPs they use -- and a third (34%) plan to end these relationships within the next 12 months.
-The top motivator for doing this, chosen by 31% of merchants, is to reduce operational costs.
+Two-thirds (66%) of businesses in a five-market survey across the US, UK, and Eurozone say they are looking to consolidate the number of PSPs they use.
+A third (34%) plan to end these relationships within the next 12 months, increasing to 46% of companies in the US.
+The top motivator for doing this, chosen by 31% of merchants globally, is to reduce operational costs.

 However, it’s not all doom and gloom for PSPs.
 Despite a cost-cutting mindset, the research reveals that modern businesses are still willing to open their wallets if they see value in what a PSP can offer -- providing a clear way forward for those that want to remain off the chopping block.